-Nearly half the adult population in developing nations lacks a formal bank account and other financial services.
+Nearly half the adult population in developing nations lack a formal bank account and other financial services.
 Ghana is no exception, having a massive community of unbanked adults and among those countries positioned at the bottom of the spectrum of financial inclusion.
-The unbanked populations inconveniently indulged in physical cash-carry in every business transaction.
-The advent of mobile financial services (MFS) claims an alternative mode to financial inclusion.
-MFS, fundamentally implemented using SMS and USSD code, essentially encompasses mobile wallets, cash out, and overthe-counter transactions overgrowing globally, has a vast potential to minimize impediments to financial inclusion.
-However, mobile financial services' sustainability is threatened by cybercriminals or fraudsters while reaching increasingly a higher global penetration yearly.
-This gualitative exploratory study aimed to be explored security methods cybersecurity managers needs to implement to minimize cyber fraud of mobile financial services in Ghana.
+The unbanked populations unfortunately had to use physical cash-carry in every business transaction.
+The advent of mobile financial services (MFS) provides an alternative mode to financial inclusion.
+MFS, fundamentally implemented using SMS and unstructured supplementary service data (USSD) code, essentially encompasses mobile wallets, cash out, and over-the-counter transactions overgrowing globally, has a vast potential to minimize impediments to financial inclusion.
+However, MFS' sustainability is threatened by cybercriminals or fraudsters while reaching increasingly a higher global penetration yearly.
+This qualitative exploratory study explores the top security methods cybersecurity managers need to implement to minimize the cyber fraud of mobile financial services in Ghana.
 The research purports to identify viable methods leaders of MFS operators need to implement to reduce fraudsters' threats.
 The exploratory design was used as the lens to explore this phenomenon in-depth.
-A sample size of seven and 12 semi-structured interview questions were used as a data collection instrument.
+A sample size of seven interviewees and 12 semi-structured interview questions were used as a data collection instrument.
 Lack of proper security methods and internal control processes were identified as the major causes of cyber fraud in MFS.
 Seven databases (Web of Science, ProQuest, ABI, EBSCO, IEEE, Sage, Google Scholar, Pub/Med, and Scopus) were searched using standard and adapted search syntax.
 The study also provided four recommendations on the ecosystem and the processes needed to utilize mobile technology's full potential.